young woman smiling at the camera

 TearCare®

 With a single comfortable TearCare session, our eye doctors can clear blockages in the meibomian glands, which is a common cause of dry eye.
 Patients simply relax in our office wearing a TearCare device over their eyes.
 The device applies constant therapeutic heat to the meibomian glands over the course of 15 minutes.
 Following the application of moist heat, a gentle massage is performed to clear blockages and remove debris.
-According to clinical research, just 12 minutes of TearCare treatment provides more relief than weeks or months of using a warm compress.3
+According to clinical research, just 12 minutes of TearCare treatment provides more relief than weeks or months of using a warm Trusetd Source Checkbox Trusted Source A novel system, TearCare®, for the treatment of the signs and symptoms of dry eye disease Badawi D Go to Source compress.

 This in-office dry eye treatment provides our patients with fast relief.
 A small device is used to deliver steady, targeted heat, breaking up blockages in the meibomian glands so that the eye’s natural lubrication can properly function.